Stability analysis and stabilization of LPV systems with jumps and (piecewise) differentiable parameters using continuous and sampled-data controllers: Introduction

-The objective of the paper (and that of its conference version \cite{Briat:17ifacLPV}) is to extend those results to the case of impulsive LPV systems with piecewise differentiable parameters.
-Such parameter trajectories may arise when an (impulsive) LPV system is used to approximate a nonlinear impulsive system or in linear systems where the parameters naturally have such a behavior \cite{Joo:14}.
-Finally, they can also be used to approximate parameter trajectories that exhibit intermittent very fast, yet differentiable, variations.
-Despite being similar to the case of piecewise constant parameters, the fact that the parameters are time-varying between discontinuities leads to additional difficulties which prevent from straightforwardly extending the approach developed in \citep{Briat:15d}.
-To overcome this, we propose a different, more general, approach based on hybrid systems theory \citep{Goebel:12}.
-Firstly, we equivalently reformulate the considered LPV system into a hybrid system that captures in its formulation both the dynamics of the state of the system and the considered class of parameter trajectories.
-Recent results from hybrid systems theory \citep{Goebel:12} combined with the use of quadratic Lyapunov functions are then applied in order to derive sufficient stability conditions for the considered hybrid systems and, hence, for the associated LPV system and class of parameter trajectories.
-We then prove that the obtained stability conditions generalize and unify the well-known quadratic stability and robust stability conditions, which can be recovered as extremal/particular cases. \blue{The obtained stability conditions stated in terms of infinite-dimensional semidefinite programming problems are reminiscent of those obtained in \citep{Briat:13d,Briat:14f,Briat:15i}}, a fact that strongly suggests the connection between those approaches.
-To make these conditions computationally verifiable, we propose a relaxation approach based on sum of squares programming \citep{Putinar:93,Parrilo:00,sostools3}; i.e. semidefinite programming \citep{Vandenberghe:96,Sturm:01a}.
-The analysis part is validated on two relevant systems from the literature, one of them being known to be not quadratically stable.
+\bll{One of the objectives of this paper (and part of the main objective of its conference version \cite{Briat:17ifacLPV}) is to extend those results to the case of LPV systems with piecewise differentiable parameters.
+Here, we go beyond the conference version of the paper by considering LPV impulsive systems with piecewise differentiable parameters.
+Such parameter trajectories may arise when an impulsive LPV system is obtained as an approximation of a nonlinear impulsive system, or simply when the parameters naturally have such a behavior \cite{Joo:14}.
+They can also be used to approximate parameter trajectories that exhibit intermittent very fast, yet smooth, variations.
+It is worth mentioning here that impulsive LPV systems have not yet been fully addressed in the literature until now.
+Using a clock- and parameter-dependent Lyapunov function, both the cases of periodic and aperiodic jumps in the state and the parameter trajectories are considered by relying on the use of the concepts of constant and minimum dwell-times.
+A relaxed result is also provided in order to derive stability conditions for uncertain impulsive LPV systems subject to polytopic uncertainties and for switched impulsive LPV systems.
+We then prove that the well-known quadratic stability and robust stability conditions can be recovered from the minimum dwell-time stability conditions: quadratic stability is recovered when the lower bound on the dwell-time tends to zero while robust stability is retrieved when this bound goes to infinity.
+A similar result was obtained in \cite{Briat:15d} in the context of piecewise constant parameters.}